Cruising (film): Interior. Leather Bar.

 In 2013, filmmakers James Franco and Travis Mathews released Interior.
 Leather Bar., a film in which they appear as filmmakers working on a film that reimagines and attempts to recreate the 40 minutes of deleted and lost footage from Cruising.
 (The period after "Interior" is a reference to Cruisings shooting script, describing an indoor scene at such a bar.)
 The film is not actually a recreation of the footage.
 Instead, it uses a docufiction format to explore the creative and ethical issues arising from the process of trying to film such a project.

 American Horror Story

 The eleventh season of American Horror Story, also set in 1980s New York, centers on a murder mystery plot notably similar to the one of Cruising.
 The second episode includes a direct homage to the film's interrogation scene.

+Mineshaft: The Cruising Murders

+Jeffrey Schwarz produced and directed the documentary film Mineshaft: The Cruising Murders, which is about Cruisings controversy and protests.
+It premiered at the Tribeca Festival in June 2026.